Uv-can/Data-Modeling/README.md

     The schema used for this exercise is the Star Schema:
     There is one main fact table containing all the measures associated to each event (user song plays), and 4 dimentional tables, each with a primary key that is being referenced from the fact table.
+## How to run the Project

+    1) Run in console
+    python create_tables.py

+    2) Used test.ipynb Jupyter Notebook to interactively verify that all tables were created correctly.

+    3) Run etl in console, and verify results:

+    python etl.py